Remembering Leonie Coates...

 It was in Leonie's memory that the New Zealand Gynaecological Cancer Foundation was established.

-Leonie's daughters, Rachel Brown and Jackie Whiting first launched the Silver Ribbon Foundation (SRF) for Ovarian Cancer on May 22nd 2007, exactly one year after her death.
+Leonie's daughters, Rachel Wilson and Jackie Whiting first launched the Silver Ribbon Foundation (SRF) for Ovarian Cancer on May 22nd 2007, exactly one year after her death.
 However, requests were made by clinicians for the Foundation to represent all gynaecological cancers due to great need for support and education.
 The sisters agreed, and SRF was deregistered and in its place the New Zealand Gynaecological Cancer Foundation was registered as a charity to represent all gynaecological cancers in 2009.
 Leonie desperately wanted to help other women and their families through education and awareness of the signs and symptoms of women's cancers, and to support others with the disease.

 Leonie's husband Allan gifted $10,000 from her estate and this funding along with sheer hard work and commitment of her daughters to honour her wishes, meant New Zealand women finally had their first dedicated Gynaecological Charity.